peterashwell/finding-streetsigns/README.md

 - Map homography region onto query image
 - Extract approximate location using angular size
 - Extract facing using skew and aspect of image
+- RESULT: Poor.
+Manual extraction of sign boundaries may be something I need to consider.
+Could also consider attempting template matching from the start

 Extract sign location and orientation using angular size
 --------------------------------------------------------